Softball

 Where are practices and games typically held?

-Instructional, 10U and 12U: Practices and home games are held at the Newbury Elementary School Softball field.
+Instructional, 10U and 12U: Practices and home games are held at the Newbury Elementary School Softball field or Rowley/Salisbury softball fields.

 14U: Practices and home games are held at the Triton JV Softball Fields.